gartician/mergebams/README.md

 # mergebam

 Use these scripts to merge multiple bam files and then generate bigwig tracks; this is appropriate to merge replicate samples into one file.
-Please use the `mergebams_srun.py` to submit jobs to a SLURM system for optimal performance, otherwise use the `mergebams.py`.
+Please use the `mergebams_srun.sh` to submit jobs to a SLURM system for optimal performance, otherwise use the `mergebams.sh`.

 # Input